 - Obtain more information about lodging a formal grievance about employment decisions or actions, including appointments or leave, to the Merit Protection Board

-Victorian law also provides some legal protections to 'whistleblowers' making 'protected disclosures' under the
+Victorian law also provides some legal protections to individuals making 'Public Interest Disclosures' (formally known as whistleblower complains) under the

 There are specific requirements that must be fulfilled for a report or complaint to be a public interest disclosure and for an employee to receive the legal protections of making a public interest disclosure.

 It is important that anyone wanting to make public interest disclosure to have their complaint or report properly assessed to determine whether it meets the requirements of the Public Interest Disclosure Act 2012 (Vic).
 Refer to the Fraud and Corruption Control Policy for more information on the Public Interest Disclosures Act or contact the Fraud and Corruption Control Unit on 03 7022 0121.